DAVID-OLU/DAVID-OLU/README.md

 ---
 ### About Me

-- I'm a web developer and I use **Django**

-- I am mostly self-taught & been a programmer has been an amazing journey for me as I get to discover and explore new things in this world of science and technology.
+- I'm an aspiring software engineer.

-- I am a professional Badminton coach & athlete
+- Fun thing about me - I was a professional Badminton athlete for the international team.

 <br>